Great Designs: Technological Advancements in the Modern Office

 Super Fast Broadband

-Super-fast broadband and fibre optic cable installation has taken business' performance to the next level.
+Super-fast broadband and fibre optic cable installation have taken business' performance to the next level.
 Over four million people now currently work from home, and thanks to the continuous development of these systems, this is only going to increase according to The Independent.
 The UK Government is continuously pushing for the development of an ever-faster network, in order to keep up with the demands of the modern business world, and you can also expect the current office layout to be turned on its head once the Internet of Things is established too!

 Top Tip: Make sure your office is fully connected.
 Introduce a number of data points and power outlets in all environments to ensure your staff can work and present wherever they are.
 Even better, utilise intelligent furniture that cleverly disguises the power outlets as part of the design like below.

-In case you were wondering what the Internet of Things actually is, Wired.com summarises that "the IoT revolves around increased machine-to-machine communication; it’s built on cloud computing and networks of data-gathering sensors; it’s mobile, virtual, and instantaneous connection; and they say it’s going to make everything in our lives from high-street to sea ports “smart.”
+In case you were wondering what the Internet of Things actually is, Wired.com summarises that "the IoT revolves around increased machine-to-machine communication; it’s built on cloud computing and networks of data-gathering sensors; it’s mobile, virtual, and instantaneous connection; and they say it’s going to make everything in our lives from high-street to seaports “smart.”

-Super-fast broadband has allowed for the modern workforce to work on the go and faster than ever before, and this will leave every aspect of your life connected, from your car to your fridge.
+Super-fast broadband has allowed the modern workforce to work on the go and faster than ever before, and this will leave every aspect of your life connected, from your car to your fridge.
 You'll never be able to escape your work now!

 Mobile devices now have more computing power than the whole of NASA did during the 1969 Apollo space launch mission says Matt Rosoff of Business Insider UK.
-It's no wonder that we can now look to these devices to fulfil a multitude of needs, and particularly those involving office work: email, diary updates, video conferencing etc. Laptops and tablet devices are now highly sophisticated machines, capable of processing a variety of complex tasks, and once smart, wearable devices have been generally accepted amongst the workforce, the modern office will then evolve to be a fully mobile hub.
+It's no wonder that we can now look at these devices to fulfil a multitude of needs, and particularly those involving office work: email, diary updates, video conferencing etc. Laptops and tablet devices are now highly sophisticated machines, capable of processing a variety of complex tasks, and once smart, wearable devices have been generally accepted amongst the workforce, the modern office will then evolve to be a fully mobile hub.

-Top Tip: Ensure your workers have access to high speed WiFi / data services both inside the office and out.
-High speed connections can effectively enable your employees to streamline their workflow, resulting in increased productivity and output.
+Top Tip: Ensure your workers have access to high-speed WiFi / data services both inside the office and out.
+High-speed connections can effectively enable your employees to streamline their workflow, resulting in increased productivity and output.
 And with the increase in Cloud computing, they will be able to access all their work files, on the go, any time.